Muir-Fionn/100-Days-of-Code/log.md

 [] (##### (delete me or comment me out))

-**Today's Progress:** Made an ruler for the Daily CSS Images Challenge
+**Today's Progress:** Made a ruler for the Daily CSS Images Challenge

 **Thoughts:** Trying out SCSS and using variable names.
 Need to review a few more tutorials before I'm comfortable building functions, which might allow me to DRY my CSS code a little.